 If there is to be theology, then, it must be cross-centric – not as a starting point, but as an end.
 In other words, it must be supralapsarian.
 Why should a sovereign God require sacrifice for sin, or even ordain that sin exist?
 However so much we anthropomorphize him, if God’s feelings toward mankind are to be anything other than utter indifference, mankind must serve his preexistent purposes; we cannot have him serving ours.
 And if we take the Word at face value, redemption is that purpose.
 We must therefore suppose that creation exists for redemption; not the other way around.
 To conceive of redemption as a reaction to the fall either binds God by rules greater than himself, or makes its necessity a matter of arbitrary interference.
 Both of these options, for the sake of personalizing the sovereign God, exalt humans on a cosmically absurd pedestal.

 The usual complaint against this notion, that creation with such a purpose is inhumane, is a category error.
-It is just as illegitimately anthropomorphic as to complain of the inhumanity of gravity, or of Planck’s Law.
+To complain of the “problem” of evil is just as illegitimately anthropomorphic as to complain of the inhumanity of gravity, or of Planck’s Law.
 One is decreed no more or less personally than the other.
 It is to conflate the ordinance of God with the Word of God, the latter of which only can coherently be called just or unjust.
 The believer in the Word of God is well-advised to heed Luther’s warning: God in his own nature is utterly alien to us.
 To speak of a creator does not, in the end, make it any more sensical to pass ethical judgment on the course of history.